Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 - If recruitment were to be stopped today, would the participants still make money?
 No, because the products are expensive and have no demand.

 - Is there a reasonable product return policy?
 No, the business has no product return policy.

 - Do products have a fair market value?
 No, the company’s products have no market value.
 You can buy similar products in the market at lower prices.

 - Is there a compelling reason to buy?
 No, there is no compelling reasons to buy their products.
 Retail customers (not a member of AIM Global) have no intentions to buy the goods.

 Alliance in Motion Global did not pass the 8-Point Test.
-We believe that the AIM Global is a Pyramid Scam.
+We believe that AIM Global is a Pyramid scheme.

 Is AIM Global Selling an Unregistered Investment?